Submissions

 Declaration of Ethics and Malpractice Statement

-The RLH is committed to the highest standards of critical academic review, as well as professional editorial judgment.
-That is why this statement of ethics is based on the COPE's Best Practices Guidelines for Journal Editors (Committee on Publication Ethics; https://publicationethics.org/), in a manner that complies with the aforementioned purposes and with the standards of ethical behavior expected from everyone involved in the publication process: the author(s), reviewer(s), editor(s) in charge, and journal editor(s).
+The RLH is committed to the highest standards of academic review, as well as professional editorial judgment by insisting on thorough peer review procedures combined with careful editorial judgment.
+That is why this statement of ethics is based on the COPE’s Best Practice Guidelines for Journal Editors, in a manner that complies with the aforementioned purposes and with the standards of ethical behavior expected from everyone involved in the publication process: the author(s), reviewer(s), editor(s) in charge, and journal editor(s).
 Please feel free to contact us at revista.latin.herpetologia@gmail.com for any questions or clarifications.

 Rights and Obligations of the Editors